He is still on life support: Balasubramanyam's son refutes report of singer testing Covid negativ

 He is still on life support: Balasubramanyam's son refutes report of singer testing Covid negative

-Chennai, Aug 24: Veteran playback singer S P Balasubrahmanyam's son SP Charan has dismissed media reports of the legendary singer testing negative for coronavirus by calling them "a rumour."
+Chennai, Aug 24: Veteran playback singer S P Balasubrahmanyam's son S P Charan has dismissed media reports of the legendary singer testing negative for coronavirus by calling them "a rumour."

 Earlier, reports quoting Charan claimed that SPB has tested negative for covid and is stable.